AlessandroVol23/kdd-cup-2019/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │
+    │   ├── data           <- Scripts to download data or generate data │   │
+    │   ├── evaluator      <- Script to get the F1 Score of a Submission File │   │
-    │   ├── features       <- Scripts to add (external) features & to merged_raw_data
+    │   ├── features       <- Scripts to add (external) features & raw data
     │   │   ├── add_features.py
     │   │   └── build_features.py
     │   │
+    │   ├── MLFlow         <- Script to log ModelResults w/ MLFlow │   │
-    │   ├── models         <- Scripts to train models and to use trained models to make │   │                     predictions [each mpodel type an own subfolder] │   │                     [plus each script needs andescribtion in the README] │   │
+    │   ├── models         <- Scripts to train models and to use trained models to make │   │                     predictions [each mpodel type an own subfolder] │   │                     [documentaion see the files itself!]
+    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │
-    │
     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org